pramodboda/JavaScript-Roadmap-2020/7-Scope/scope.md

 i
 //5
 ```
-`let` and `const` variables are block scope. can't access outside of the block.
+`let` and `const` variables are block scope. can not access outside of the block.
 ```javascript
 for (let i = 0; i < 5; i++) {
   console.log(i);